-You will study in the heart of Cardiff, the capital city of Wales and home to a thriving film and TV industry, including Pinewood Studio Wales and BBC Wales, where shows including Doctor Who and Sherlock are filmed.
+You will study in the heart of Cardiff, the capital city of Wales and home to a thriving film and TV industry, including Bad Wolf Studios, Great Point Seren Studios and BBC Wales, where shows including Doctor Who and His Dark Materials are filmed.
 Industry masterclasses, guest lectures and an in-depth work experience opportunity at a Wales-based creative company will allow you to build your portfolio and network with industry professionals.

 You will study a number of specified modules, and then have the opportunity to specialise in your area of interest.